Skylink (bus service): 2022 service changes

-During August 2022, Trent Barton and Kinchbus announced from 2 October 2022 that Skylink routes would undergo an overhaul; Skylink Derby buses ceased to serve Long Whatton and Diseworth from 3 October 2022.
+During August 2022, Trent Barton and Kinchbus announced from 2 October 2022 that Skylink routes would undergo an overhaul; Skylink Leicester-Derby buses ceased to serve Long Whatton and Diseworth from 3 October 2022.
 During September 2022, funding from Leicestershire County Council and Nottinghamshire County Council halted plans to withdraw all journeys of the Skylink Nottingham between EMA Gateway and Loughborough alongside journeys between EMA Gateway and Coalville operating overnight between 8pm and 5am would be withdrawn, the funding lasted until April 2023 when the changes were implemented.
 These were withdrawn from 15 May 2023.